Do you need a logger for free tree removal?

 Listed out below is how you can have your trees removed for free.
 If you’re in a position to take advantage of any of these means, then you can have your tree removed at no cost.

-If you have prized tree species: There are so many types of trees in the world, some attract very little interest because they are common, while others can have onlookers gawking and wishing they were theirs.
+If you have prized tree species: There are so many types of trees worldwide; some attract very little interest because they are common, while others can have onlookers gawking and wishing they were theirs.

-Such species are prized tree species and can be considered a “collector’s item”.
-If you have such a tree in your yard and want to remove it, then some companies will be willing to take it off your yard without paying anything.
+Such species are prized trees and can be considered a “collector’s item.”
+If you have such a tree in your yard and want to remove it, some companies will be willing to take it off without paying anything.

-The good thing is, if it is a well sought after species, the company will not only remove it for free, they will also pay you for it.
+The good thing is if it is a well-sought-after species, the company will not only remove it for free but also pay you for it.

 Such prized palm species removed free of charge include the Ravanela Madagascariensis Palm tree.

-However, if by any chance you find one around your area that is interested in the timber from your tree, then they may remove it for free.
+However, if you find one around your area that is interested in the timber from your tree, they may remove it for free.

 The thing is, you would need to have some top-of-the-range wood to strike this kind of deal.

-There are many varieties of timber that can catch the interest of lumberjacks.
+Wide varieties of timber can catch the interest of loggers.
 These include the following –

-Other wood types that could be of interest to lumberjacks include the Cocobolo, Bombay blackwood, Tulipwood, and African blackwood.
+Other wood types that could interest loggers include the Cocobolo, Bombay blackwood, Tulipwood, and African blackwood.

-If the trees planted in your yard produce any of the above-mentioned types of wood (or others that are in high demand), then a lumberjack can remove them at no financial cost.
+If the trees planted in your yard produce any of the above of wood (or others in high demand), then a logger can remove them at no cost.
 You may even get paid for them.

 Contact landscapers: There are a few landscapers out there that are very interested in collecting mature trees.

-If the tree you plan to remove has reached a mature age, don’t cut it down just yet.
-Get in touch with any landscaper in your locality to see if they’d like to have it.
+If the tree you plan to remove has matured, don’t cut it down.
+Contact any landscaper in your locality to see if they’d like it.

-If you’ve done a good job of maintaining your tree over the years and it looks really good, then the landscaping company can have it removed for free and use it for other landscaping projects.
+If you’ve maintained your tree over the years and it looks perfect, the landscaping company can remove it for free and use it for other landscaping projects.

 You have to go online and search for such companies around your area.
-But remember, your tree has to be in very good shape, no landscaping company will be interested in a raggedy-looking tree.
+But remember, your tree has to be in perfect shape; no landscaping company will be interested in a raggedy-looking tree.

-Remove the tree yourself: If you don’t own any prized trees, or the wood your tree produces is of little or no interest to lumberjacks, and you still wish you can have it removed without payment, then be prepared to roll up your sleeves and do it yourself.
+Remove the tree yourself: If you don’t own any prized trees, or the wood your tree produces is of little or no interest to loggers, and you still wish to have it removed without payment, then be prepared to roll up your sleeves and do it yourself.

-Be careful though, tree removal is dangerous work so you might want to consider a few things first.
+Be careful; tree removal is dangerous work, so you might want to consider a few things first.

 These include –

-Size of the tree: If the tree is as tall as 15 feet, then don’t be a cheapskate, forget about felling it yourself and call on the professionals to do it.
+Size of the tree: If it is as tall as 15 feet, don’t be a cheapskate; forget about feeling it yourself and call the professionals to do it.

-This is because a rookie such as yourself shouldn’t be handling a chainsaw from that sort of height.
+This is because a rookie like yourself shouldn’t be handling a chainsaw from that height.

-Disposal: If you cut the tree down yourself then you would be responsible for disposing of it.
-If you have a wood chipper then you can make mulch out of your tree, if not, then you have to pay for it to be dumped at the local tip.
+Disposal: If you cut the tree down yourself, you would be responsible for disposing of it.
+If you have a wood chipper, you can make mulch out of your tree; if not, you have to pay for it to be dumped at the local tip.

-Hiring a chainsaw and other items: If you don’t own a chainsaw, then you have to hire one to cut your tree down.
-You will also need other items such as ground anchors, ropes, and protective gear.
+Hiring a chainsaw and other items: If you don’t own a chainsaw, you must hire one to cut your tree down.
+You will also need additional ground anchors, ropes, and protective gear.

 Tree Removal For Free & Wood Exchange